wdporter/i-am-that-vuepress/31-do-not-undervalue-attention/readme.md

 **M:**&ensp;I am experiencing these in consciousness, but I am neither consciousness, nor its content.

-**Q:**&ensp;You say that in our real being we are all equal.
+**Q:**&ensp;You say that in our real beïng we are all equal.
 How is it that your experience is so different from ours?

 **M:**&ensp;My actual experience is not different.
 It is my evaluation and attitude that differ.
 I see the same world as you do, but not the same way.
 There is nothing mysterious about it.
 Everybody sees the world through the idea he has of himself.
 As you think yourself to be, so you think the world to be.
 If you imagine yourself as separate from the world, the world will appear as separate from you and you will experience desire and fear.
 I do not see the world as separate from me and so there is nothing for me to desire, or fear.